KunkunYang/master_project_code/README.md

 ### Intro to each folder
 - `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations

 - `experiment` stores the code used for generating the results in Chapter 3 and Chapter 6 of the dissertation.
-The two subforders `pre-processed_dataset` and `vocabulary` stores the vector representations of the datasets and the vector representation of each word in the vocabulary respectively.
+The subforder `pre-processed_dataset` stores the vector representations of the datasets.
+The compressed file `vocabulary` stores the vector representation of each word in the vocabulary.
+Make sure to unzip this file before running `print_nearest_5_words.py`.

 - `metrics` stores the code of Extended Silhouette index, Soft BCubed metrics, Extended BCubed metrics and Purity metrics.